jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account-cli.md

 ms.author: aahi
 ---

-# Create a Cognitive Services resource using the Azure Command-Line Interface(CLI)
+# Create a Cognitive Research Technologies resource using the Azure Command-Line Interface(CLI)

-Use this quickstart to get started with Azure Cognitive Services using the [Azure Command Line Interface(CLI)](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
-Cognitive Services are represented by Azure [resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-portal) that you create in your Azure subscription.
+Use this quickstart to get started with Azure Cognitive Research Technologies using the [Azure Command Line Interface(CLI)](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
+Cognitive Research Technologies are represented by Azure [resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-portal) that you create in your Azure subscription.
 After creating the resource, Use the keys and endpoint generated for you to authenticate your applications.

-In this quickstart, you'll learn how to sign up for Azure Cognitive Services and create an account that has a single-service or multi-service subscription, Using the [Azure Command Line Interface(CLI)](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
-These services are represented by Azure [resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-portal), which enable you to connect to one or more of the Azure Cognitive Services APIs.
+In this quickstart, you'll learn how to sign up for Azure Cognitive Research Technologies and create an account that has a single-service or multi-service subscription, Using the [Azure Command Line Interface(CLI)](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
+These services are represented by Azure [resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-portal), which enable you to connect to one or more of the Azure Cognitive Research Technologies APIs.

 [!INCLUDE [cognitive-services-subscription-types](../../includes/cognitive-services-subscription-types.md)]